-months, and Barattieri et al. (2014) suggest an average wage duration between 3 and 4 quarters.
-Second, models with nominal rigidities, such as Christiano et al. (2005) and Smets and Wouters (2007), have become the workhorse model for macroeconomic and policy analysis in central banks.
+Exploring nominal rigidities for the analysis of asset returns is motivated first by ample evidence of their existence in United States data.
+For instance, Nakamura and Steinsson (2008) report a median duration of prices between 8 and 11 months, and Barattieri, Basu and Gottschalk (2014) suggest an average wage duration between 3 and 4 quarters.3 Second, models with nominal rigidities, such as Christiano, Eichenbaum and Evans (2005) and Smets and Wouters (2007), have become the workhorse model for macroeconomic and policy analysis in central banks.
 These models capture important business cycle dynamics and are widely used to understand how monetary policy affects the real economy.
-It is then of significant importance to examine the link between monetary policy and asset returns implied by these models.
+It is then of significant importance to examine the link between monetary policy and asset returns implied by these models.4